GiGaSoftwareDevelopment/ng-patterns/README.md

 The packages in this repo support live data connections for collaboration platforms, dashboards, etc., and extreme interactivity in the UI using live data.

-I've constructed many projects using the same established concepts and code that has matured and evolved from great collaborators over time.
-This repo aggregates that code into one repository of demos and code libraries.

-Feel free to fork, clone, report feature requests and enhancements as you see fit.

 ## Npm Packages